vandre-sales/meliva-ds/docs/docs/utilities/gap.md

 ---
 title: Gap
 description: Gap utility classes set the gap property of flex and grid containers, like other Web Awesome layout utilities.
-layout: page-outline
+tags: ["utilities", "layout"]
 ---

 <style>